Accuracy-Efficiency Trade-Offs and Accountability in Distributed ML Systems: Accuracy-Efficiency Trade-Offs as a Mechanism for Accountability

-To enable building such tools, a potential future research direction could be mathematically formalizing the semantics of the trade-off in ML systems.
-This formalization could enable avoiding certain risks, guaranteeing \emph{ex ante} certain desirable system behaviors while foreclosing the possibility of certain undesirable behaviors.
-For example, in some scenarios it may be possible to reduce the tension between accuracy and efficiency by taking coordination between computers off of the critical path for computation; this would enable greater computational efficiencies without sacrificing accuracy in those contexts~\cite{hellerstein2019calm, molina1983semantic, dipippo1997semanticcc, birman2019cloud}.
-As a simple example, consider again a distributed system of autonomous cars.
-It is likely that not \emph{all} of the cars in the system will always need to communicate with each other.
-Instead, it will likely be sufficient for cars to only communicate with other cars in a computationally-determined, environment-dependent radius.
-This would decrease the amount of communication, increasing efficiency, without decreasing accuracy, since the cars outside the determined radius would be deemed to be too far away to have relevant information to communicate.
+\textbf{Research directions for trade-off assessment tools.} We need novel trade-off assessment tools to evaluate more difficult cases.
+Such tools could help avoid certain risks, guaranteeing \emph{ex ante} specific desirable system behaviors while foreclosing the possibility of other undesirable ones.
+That is, in some scenarios it may be possible to reduce the tension between accuracy and efficiency by taking coordination between computers off of the critical path; this would enable greater computational efficiencies without sacrificing accuracy in those contexts~\cite{hellerstein2019calm}.
+For example, program analysis could help formally categorize underlying accuracy-efficiency trade-offs, and therefore facilitate building asynchronous systems with more effective concurrency control and theoretically provable correctness guarantees~\cite{roy2015homeostasis, molina1983semantic}.
+This would solve the mismatch in current asychronous ML: Instead of using high-level empirical observations to do ad-hoc, low-level system tuning (Section \ref{sec:computing}), we could directly tune the underlying trade-off to guarantee end-to-end performance behavior. \footnote{More specifically, we could use program analysis to leverage the underlying semantics of the program and data to avoid synchronization (i.e., inefficiency); these techniques would enable performing efficient, provably correct asynchronous computation.} If program analysis indicates that strong consistency is not possible, we could weaken this requirement by instead bounding how much inconsistency is tolerable.
+We could perhaps even bound inconsistency such that the overall correctness of the asynchronous computation is not too severely impacted~\cite{,dipippo1997semanticcc, yu2000conits, yu2000numerical}.
+To make this idea concrete, consider that not \emph{all} of the AVs in the system will always need to communicate with each other.
+Instead, it will likely be sufficient for AVs to only communicate with others in an environment-dependent radius.
+Reducing communication to that radius would increase efficiency without decreasing accuracy, as AVs outside the radius would be too far away to have relevant information to communicate.\footnote{In other words, inconsistency between cars that do not need to communicate with each other is tolerable.
+We instead prioritize (limited) communication between relevant cars, where relevance is determined via automated reasoning about the underlying semantics of the problem.
+This example is extremely high-level---described at the level of individual AVs---for the purpose of clarity.
+Semantic analysis will expose lower-level (i.e., at the level of particular data points), less-intuitively-explainable opportunities for better concurrency control.}